A semi-canonical reduction for periods of Kontsevich-Zagier

-\begin{rem} By an \emph{algorithm} or a \emph{constructive procedure}, we mean a finite explicit sequence of operations which produces an \emph{output} from a given \emph{input}, where each operation is described explicitly.
-Note that the word ``explicitly'' does not mean that each operation can be effectively tested.
-An algorithm is called \emph{effective} if each operation can be effectively implemented on a machine.
-An example of such an algorithm is given by Villamayor~\cite{Vill89} for Hironaka's resolution of singularities. \end{rem}
+\begin{rem} By an \emph{algorithm} or a \emph{constructive procedure} we mean a finite explicit sequence of operations which produces an \emph{output} from a given \emph{input}, where each operation is described explicitly.
+Furthermore, an algorithm is called \emph{effective} if each operation can be effectively implemented on a machine. \end{rem}